mlrun/mlrun/docs/store/feature-sets.md

 ### Real time ingestion

-Real time use cases (e.g. real time fraud detection) requires feature engineering on live data (e.g. z-score calculation) while the data is coming from a streaming engine (e.g. kafka). <br>
+Real time use cases (e.g. real time fraud detection) requires feature engineering on live data (e.g. z-score calculation) while the data is coming from a streaming engine (e.g. kafka) or a live http endpoint. <br>
 The feature store enables users to start real-time ingestion service. <br>
-When running the deploy_ingestion_service the feature store creates a real time function (AKA nuclio functio) and by default the data is stored in the "offline" and "online" feature store. <br>
+When running the {py:class}`~mlrun.feature_store.deploy_ingestion_service` the feature store creates an elastic real time serverless function
+(AKA nuclio function) which runs the pipeline and stores the data results in the "offline" and "online" feature store by default. <br>
-Here are the supported sources for the online service: http, kafka, v3io stream <br>
+There are multiple data source options including http, kafka, kinesis, v3io stream, etc. <br>

 ```python
 # Create a real time function that recieve http requests